Anchor Attention for Hybrid Crowd Forecasts Aggregation: Related Work

-Even though linear aggregation methods are the most popular approach for combining probability forecasts, \cite{ranjan2010combining} proved theoretically that this approach is sub-optimal on its own.
-Thus, any technique based on linear pooling requires a non-linear recalibration or extremization to improve performance~\cite{baron2014extremizing}.
-This has motivated other methods for aggregating probabilities in a non-linear way. \cite{satopaa2014combining} introduces a model-based aggregator that maps the probabilities into the log-odds space, allowing to model the probabilities using the Normal distribution.
-This approach has been extended in \cite{satopaa2014probability} to exploit the temporal correlation between forecasts, similar to standard time-series approaches like autoregressive integrated moving average (ARIMA), where future forecasts are a linear combination of past forecasts.
+Approaches for weighting and combining probabilistic judgments have attracted sustained interest in the forecasting literature~\cite{armstrong1989combining,clemen1989combining, jose2008simple, winkler2019probability,lichtendahl2020some}.
+A special case relevant to the problem described here is when forecasts arrive at different times~\cite{brown1991forecast}.
+Although linear aggregation methods are the most popular approach for combining probability forecasts, R. Ranjan \cite{ranjan2010combining} proved theoretically that this approach is sub-optimal for fixed weights and calibrated predictions.
+Thus, a non-linear re-calibration or extremization is widely used to improve performance~\cite{baron2014extremizing}.
+This has motivated other methods for aggregating probabilities in a non-linear way.
+V.A.
+Satop{\"a}{\"a}~\cite{satopaa2014combining} introduced a model-based aggregator that maps the probabilities into the log-odds space, allowing modeling the probabilities using the normal distribution.
+This approach has been extended in \cite{satopaa2014probability} to exploit the temporal correlation between forecasts, similar to standard time-series approaches like auto-regressive integrated moving average (ARIMA), where future forecasts are a linear combination of past forecasts.

-Pertaining to neural network based aggregation methods, to the best of our knowledge, there are two relevant papers. \cite{gaunt2016training} implemented a network of three fully connected layers, tailored for tasks such as data annotation or labeling, to aggregate crowd opinions.
-Given the nature of the task in mind, their method is unable to learn the temporal relation and historical performance of the forecasters.
-Besides, their method requires that each participant responds to all questions. \cite{crowd_ranking} proposed a method capable of learning from historical performance, but it is only able to rank individual forecasts without aggregating them.
+Pertaining to neural network-based aggregation methods, to the best of our knowledge, there are two relevant papers.
+A. Gaunt \cite{gaunt2016training} implemented a network of three fully-connected layers, tailored for tasks such as data annotation or labeling, to aggregate crowd opinions.
+This model is not designed to learn the temporal relation and historical performance of the forecasters, and requires every participant to respond to every question.
+G. Nebbione \cite{crowd_ranking} proposed a method capable of learning from historical performance, but it focuses on ranking individual forecasts, rather than aggregating and making a better forecast.

-The attention model proposed by \citet{Vaswani2017AttentionIA} is widely used in NLP communities as an efficient and versatile sequence to sequence modeling architecture.
-We borrow some elements from it when designing our anchor attention sequence summary architecture.